 - Add the whipped cream little by little to the porridge.

-The risalamande is served cold, with warm cherry sauce.
+The Risalamande is served cold, with warm cherry sauce.
 Remember to add a whole ”marked” blanched almond, if you are planning on having a small gift for the person who finds it.
-We always mark the almond, because some people like to cheat by bringing their own blanched almond (They only do this for fun, and to confuse the host).
+We always mark the almond, because some people like to cheat by bringing their own blanched almonds (They only do this for fun, and to confuse the host).